dkt101/dkt101/_pages/markdown.md

 :   I [explained here](https://docs.google.com/document/d/1CE2IBrPvPK2txDBRobUe9P1w8ZlypKkZfHvGl95N4mE/edit?usp=sharing) that the GPS coordinates can be input anywhere the officer chooses - in Baltimore, that is _not always_ at the scene of the crash.
 :   If you are only interested in a specific cooridor, start with this method, then correct the plotted crashes in a GIS tool (such as the free [QGIS](https://www.qgis.org/en/site/index.html))

+Other links
+:   [NHTSA State Traffic Information System](https://cdan.nhtsa.gov/stsi.htm).
+Many figures at the state and jurisdiction level.
+These are built off the data not publically available, so the counts will be higher than open portal.
+Includes only fatalities, but is broken down by category (impaired, speeding, distracted, pedestrian, etc.) and by county/city.

 Startup
 :   A startup company or startup is a company or temporary organization designed to search for a repeatable and scalable business model.